Optimizing Performance in Lower Risk Betterment Portfolios

 Figure 4.
 Growth of $100 in the Betterment 0% stock portfolio

-The above chart shows the historical growth of $100 invested in a portfolio that consists of 80% SHV and 20% NEAR.
-Data is from 9/30/2013 (the first date both funds were in existence) to Aug.
-1, 2018.
+The above chart shows the historical growth of $100 invested in a portfolio that consists of 80% SHV and 20% JPST.
+Data is from 6/1/2017 (the first full month both funds SHV and JPST were in existence) to Nov.
+14, 2019.
 Performance is net of fund-level fees and does not include any management fees from Betterment.
 Dividends are assumed to be reinvested.
 The portfolio is assumed to be rebalanced daily at closing prices.
 Data: xIgnite.

 Looking at 30-day SEC yield—a standardized calculation of yield that includes fees charged by the fund—we can get a good sense of the expected performance for these low-volatility assets.
 Why can we believe this?